No corporate PAC pledge: Pledges and proposed reforms

-Refusing corporate PAC donations does not necessarily mean a candidate does not take corporate-linked funds, with Candidates taking the pledge open to accepting corporate funds from Leadership PACs or benefiting from Super PACs, and may instead obscure candidates' support toward influential industries.
+Refusing corporate PAC donations does not necessarily mean a candidate does not take corporate-linked funds, with candidates who take the pledge still open to accepting corporate funds from Leadership PACs or benefiting from Super PACs, and may actually obscure candidates' support toward influential industries.

 Other examples of pledges include the more general "No PAC pledge," which includes union PACs, issue-based, and ideological PACS; "No closed-door fundraisers or donor perk" pledges refusing to attend donor events and offering perks or access to donors that can pay a premium; "No lobbyist money" pledge refusing contributions from registered federal lobbyists; "No fossil fuel money" pledge; pledging to disclose bundlers that organize large packages of individual donations; and the "No Super PAC" pledge.

 Proposed campaign finance reforms in recent years include the "Ban Corporate PACS Act" introduced most recently in 2025 by Senators Mark Kelly and Elissa Slotkin, and the "Abolish Super PACs Act" in the House of Representatives also introduced in 2025 that would cap contributions to Super PACs at $5,000.
 Maine adopted a similar measure limiting contributions to Super PACs by a ballot initiative in 2024, now undergoing legal scrutiny in federal court.